aissaei/randomlyordered.github.io/_posts/2021-03-19-Top-10-received-their-1400-stimulus-checks-how-about-you.md

 {% include image.html url="/assets/img/income-distribution.png" description="Fig 3.
 Household income (source statista.com)" %}

 Only about 10% of the households in the US make more than $200,000 per year.
-If we put all the analysis together, we can deduce that top 10% got their stimulus checks.
-I would argue that people in top 8% even got some money from the government.
+If we put all the analysis together, we can deduce that households among top 10% could potentially be eligible to receive the stimulus checks and many of them, of course, received them.

 # Bottom line